petros-d/docs/docs/environment-variables.md

 > **Note:** Given that this file will be committed upstream, we strongly recommend using a secrets protocol to store environment variables containing sensitive information.

-To add environment variables, declare an ENV statement with the environment variable name and value.
+To add environment variables, declare an ENV statement with the environment variable key and value.
 Your Dockerfile might look like this:

 ```
 FROM quay.io/astronomer/astro-runtime:2.1.1